-- We have found that document review is the best way to get 20 people to look at a company (with a goal of 2 or 3 of them engaging longer-term) in a way that works for everyone’s schedule.
+We use business plans as a mentor-matching tool, as we have found that document review is the best way to get 20 people to look at a company (with a goal of 2 or 3 of them engaging longer-term) in a way that works for everyone’s schedule.

-Your plan should be sent to us as a single file in Adobe PDF.
-Most of the plans we see are 16-24 pages long.
-While we will not enforce a strict length limit, plans longer than 30 pages will risk annoying your reviewers.
-You may reference additional online resources in your business plan.
+Your plan should be sent to the MCN as a single file in Adobe PDF.
+Most plans we see are 16-24 pages long.
+We do not have a strict length limit, but plans longer than 30 pages will probably annoy your reviewers.
+You may link to additional online resources in your business plan.

 Please include the following logistical information for the MCN on either the cover page of your plan, or the in the text of the email to which your business plan is attached:

 - Name(s) of the lead contact individual(s), and email and telephone contact information.